seanox/seanox-ai-nlp/README.md

 # Packages & Modules

 ## [units](seanox_ai_nlp/units/README.md)
 The units module uses __rule-based__, __deterministic pattern recognition__ to
 identify numerical expressions and units in text.
 It does not rely on __large language models (LLMs)__ and is suitable for integration into __lightweight NLP pipelines__.
 Its language-agnostic design and adaptable formatting support a wide range of applications, including general, semi-technical, and semi-academic content.
-The module can be integrated with tools like spaCy’s __EntityRuler__, supporting __annotation__, __filtering__, and __token alignment__ workflows with structured output for downstream semantic analysis -- without performing it itself.
+The module can be integrated with tools like spaCyâ€™s __EntityRuler__, supporting __annotation__, __filtering__, and __token alignment__ workflows with structured output for downstream semantic analysis -- without performing it itself.

 ### Features
 - __Pattern-based extraction__
   Identifies constructs like _5 km_, _-20 &ordm;C_, or _1000 hPa_ using regular
   expressions and token patterns -- no training required.